Lithium Metal

 Where is Lithium Found?

-Aluminum silicate is the main mineral.
-It occurs in two forms,
+Lithium aluminum silicate is the main mineral of Li metal.
+It occurs mostly in two forms,

-It is found mainly in the United States, Canada, Brazil, Argentina, the Soviet Union, Spain, and Congo.
+The metal Li is found mostly in the United States, Canada, Brazil, Argentina, the Soviet Union, Spain, and Congo.

 The very low terrestrial or cosmic abundance of lithium compared to other alkali metals is described by its small nuclear charge and low potential barrier.
 It may facilitate nuclear reaction to heavier elements like beryllium or boron.

-In the 19th century, the United States was the largest producer of chemical elements and compounds like Li2CO3.
-In this century, Australia, Chile, and Portugal are the largest commercial suppliers of the metal or its compound.
+In the 19th century, the United States was the largest producer of the chemical element Li and its compounds like Li2CO3.
+However, in this century, Australia, Chile, and Portugal are the largest commercial suppliers of the Li metal or its compounds.

 Extraction Process